 From the November 4, 1988 issue of the Chicago Reader.
 This piece is also reprinted in my first collection, Placing Movies.

 The absence of Rob Tregenza’s three features — Talking to Strangers, The Arc, and Inside/Out– on DVD continues to be a major cultural gap, although he says that does have plans to release them all when he can.
 (Regarding Inside/Out, here are two more links.)
-And there’s a fourth feature that he shot late last summer in Norway, called Gavagai, that I hope we’ll get to see soon. — J.R.
+And there’s a fourth feature that he shot more recently in Norway, called Gavagai, which was shown in Chicago at Facets. — J.R.

 TALKING TO STRANGERS